thepru/manifesto/index.md

 [^helpers]: "When I was a boy and I would see scary things in the news, my mother would say to me: Look for the helpers.
 You will always find people who are helping." - *Mister Rogers*

-[^kant]: "Act in such a way that you treat humanity, whether in your own person or in the person of any other, never merely as a means to an end, but always at the same time as an end" - *Immanuel Kant, Grounding for the Metaphysics of Morals*
+[^kant]: "Act in such a way that you treat humanity, whether in your own person or in the person of any other, never merely as a means to an end, but always at the same {--time as an end--}" - *Immanuel Kant, Grounding for the Metaphysics of Morals*

-[^woody]: "The note of hope is the only note that can help us or save us from falling to the bottom of the heap of evolution, because, largely, about all a human being is, anyway, is just a hoping machine." - *Woody Guthrie, Pastures of Plenty (pg.
+[^woody]: "The note of hope is the only note {~~that~>that~~} can help us or save us from falling to the bottom of the heap of evolution, because, largely, about all a human being is, anyway, is just a hoping machine." - *Woody Guthrie, Pastures of Plenty (pg.
 247)*

 [^pierce]: via [Charles Sanders Peirce](http://a.co/b81camA)